-Photos are one of the most important components of your event publicity.
-Photos, or "Knights in action," tell a story on their own of the joy, enthusiasm, camaraderie and instantly summarize the great charitable works your Knights council does.
-Here are some quick and easy tips.
+Although in most cases, the parish does not put photos in bulletin announcements, photos can be one of the most important components of your event publicity and can be used very effectively in Facebook and social media announcements, on your website, in council brochures and in parish and/or council newsletters and emails.
+Photos, or "Knights in Action" tell a story on their own of the joy, enthusiasm and camaraderie of participation and instantly summarize the great charitable works your Knights council does.
+Here are some quick and easy tips:

-- Show activity (the project in progress) rather than just people posed after the fact. - Show faces/profiles vs pictures showing peoples backs. - On your phone, set your image size to "large" for best output.
-Pictures taken at lower 72 DPI resolution work in social media, websites and computer screens but will look pixelated and distort in print.
-For print photos, settings should be taken to send at a minimum of 300 DPI. - Close ups of action and faces are recommended over shots further away and hard to identify. - Be sure your photos are in focus and have sufficient lighting.
-Dark photo faces are not attractive for getting people's attention. - If possible and applicable, identity by name all those in the photo.
+- Show activity (the project in progress), rather than just people posed after the fact. - Show faces/profiles vs pictures showing people's backs. - Close ups of action & faces are much better than shots further away that are hard to identify. - Be sure the photos are in focus and have sufficient lighting.
+Dark photo faces are not attractive for getting people's attention. - If possible, identity by name those in the photo.